All Posts

 3D printed injection molds in an aluminum frame with the finished injection molded part.

-With affordable desktop 3D printers, temperature resistant 3D printing materials, and injection molding machines, it is possible to create 3D printed injection molds in-house to produce functional prototypes and small, functional parts in production plastics.
+With affordable professional 3D printers, temperature resistant 3D printing materials, and injection molding machines, it is possible to create 3D printed injection molds in-house to produce functional prototypes and small, functional parts in production plastics.
 For low-volume production (approximately 10-1000 parts), 3D printed injection molds save time and money compared to expensive metal molds.
 They also enable a more agile manufacturing approach, allowing engineers and designers to prototype injection molds and test mold configurations or to easily modify molds and continue to iterate on their designs with low lead times and cost.

-SLA printing technology is a great choice for injection molding.
+SLA 3D printing technology is a great choice for molding.
 It is characterized by a smooth surface finish and high precision that the mold will transfer to the final part and that also facilitates demolding.
 3D prints produced by SLA are chemically bonded such that they are fully dense and isotropic, producing functional molds at a quality not possible with fused deposition modeling (FDM).
-Desktop SLA printers, like those offered by Formlabs, simplify workflow as they are easy to implement, operate, and maintain.
+Desktop and benchtop SLA resin printers, like those offered by Formlabs, simplify workflow as they are easy to implement, operate, and maintain.

 High Temp Resin, however, is quite brittle.
 In the case of more intricate shapes, it warps or cracks easily.
 For some models, reaching more than a dozen cycles can be challenging.
 To solve this challenge, French startup Holimaker turned to Grey Pro Resin.
-It has a lower thermal conductivity than High Temp Resin, which leads to a longer cooling time, but it is softer and can wear hundreds of cycles.
+It has a lower thermal conductivity than High Temp Resin, which leads to a longer cooling time, but it is softer and can withstand hundreds of cycles.

 Download our free white paper for the detailed case studies and to learn how to create 3D printed molds in-house for injection molding.